$T$-equivariant disc potential and SYZ mirror construction: -equivariant disc potential for the immersed two-sphere

 Therefore,

 Since $\exp (x_1) = 1-uv$, we get

 \end{proof}

 \begin{remark} Note that if we did not take the non-trivial spin structure, then the gluing formula reads $\exp (x_1) = -1+uv$.
 However, the LHS lies in $1 + \Lambda_+$, while the RHS lies in $-1 + \Lambda_+$.
-This means the formally deformed Lagrangians $(L_1,\bS^1,b_1)$ equipped with the trivial spin structure cannot be isomorphic to $(L_0,\bS^1,b)$.
-This is reason why we equipped $L_1$ and $L_2$ with the non-trivial spin structure in the first place. \end{remark}
+Since the equation has no solution, the formally deformed Lagrangians $(L_1,\bS^1,b_1)$ equipped with the trivial spin structure cannot be isomorphic to $(L_0,\bS^1,b)$.
+Moreover, $(L_1,\bS^1,b_1)$ equipped with the two different spin structures are not quasi-isomorphic as objects of the Fukaya category.
+This is reason why we equipped $L_1$ with the non-trivial spin structure in the first place. \end{remark}